-Species: Coragyps atratus, Black Vulture • Hatch Year: 1987 • Gender: Female • Disability: Human Imprint
+Species: Coragyps atratus, Black Vulture • Hatch Year: 1987 • Sex: Female • Disability: Human Imprint

 Buzz hatched in the wild in 1987 and was found by people while he was wandering down a horse trail one day.
 They thought that he had been abandoned, so they tried to help him out by hand-raising him, but by doing so, they caused Buzz to become a human imprint.
 Until 2014, the AEF believed Buzz to be a male.
 However, after laying two eggs, we found out that Buzz should actually be a ‘Buzz-etta’.
 With her charm and good looks, Buzz has changed a lot of opinions that people have about vultures!